-Monitoring data gathered in 2006 shows that the Cookstown District Council area generally has good air quality.
+Monitoring data gathered in 2007 shows that the Cookstown District Council area generally has good air quality.

-- Diffusion tube monitoring of Nitrogen Dioxide in the area have indicated that the air quality standard was exceeded at one of the five sites.
-It is likely that this result was due to sample or laboratory error for one month which showed on unusually high NO2 concentration.
-It is however recommended that monitoring continues to identify any trends in pollutant concentrations in the district. - Automatic monitoring of Sulphur Dioxide and PM10 in the area has indicated that the air quality standard for both these pollutants has not been exceeded.
+- Diffusion tube monitoring of Nitrogen Dioxide in the area has indicated that the air quality standard was not exceeded at any of the monitoring sites.
+Extra tubes have been installed in Moneymore and the location of the monitoring site here relocated to give a better overall picture of air quality in this area. - Automatic monitoring of Sulphur Dioxide and PM10 in the area has indicated that the air quality standard for both these pollutants has not been exceeded.
 It is however recommended that monitoring continues to identify any trends in pollutant concentrations in the district. - A number of new and proposed developments have been identified within the district.
 Their effect on the local air quality will continue to be monitored during the regular reviews and assessment reports.
+It may be necessary in the next few years to carry out monitoring in the area of the Ballyreagh and Kilcronagh Business Parks to take account of the number of new developments which are proposed for this area.